Golim/day-image/README.md

 # Day Image
-Sets the image of the day of different sources as a wallpaper.
+Sets the image of the day of different sources as a wallpaper on Linux.

 The sources are:
 - [Bing](https://www.bing.com)